-Federal Work-Study (FWS) is an employment program sponsored by the federal government.
+Federal Work-Study (FWS) is an employment program.
 It is intended to encourage and promote the part-time employment of students with demonstrated financial need, as well as assist the University and its surrounding community.
 This program provides jobs for undergraduate and graduate students with financial need as determined by the results from the Free Application for Federal Student Aid (FAFSA).
 Due to funding restrictions, there is no guarantee that FWS will be awarded to all eligible students.

 FWS money is not credited to a student's account and cannot be used to confirm registration.
 Students are expected to budget carefully and use their FWS income wisely to support their educational expenses.
 Income earned through FWS does not have to be repaid.
 A student's FWS hourly salary will not be lower, but may exceed the federal minimum wage.
 Students are paid once a month for hours worked.
 Generally, students may work up to 15 hours per week while school is in session.